South Africa’s Gold Market 2025: Prices, Top Dealers & Trends

 - A slowdown in demand from major economies reduces gold price growth.

-4 Gold Mining Production Costs & Operational Challenges
+Gold Mining Production Costs & Operational Challenges:

 The cost of gold production in South Africa is rising due to higher energy prices, labor costs, and stricter regulations.
-Load-shedding, deep mining operations, and environmental compliance add to production challenges.

 Impact: